Edgar-Donk/tkinter.ttk.style/README.md

     return idraw.pieslice([c[0]-r,c[1]-r,c[0]+r-1,c[1]+r-1],
                           outline=outline,fill=fill,start=start,end=end)
 ```
+As we increase the gap size we can see the effects of the resampling filter and compare whether a bicubic or lanczos works better.
+Also
+check what happens if we use an enlargement factor of 8, in particular the original size whether the pieslice marries up with the
+border lines and whether this noticeably affects the final image after filtering.
+You should see that at a gap of 5 the final image
+changes from a straight line to a stepped line.

+  ### 8.03 Replicating the Widget Images

+We are now in a position to replicate the widget images.

 If we replicate this image in the same size we need only need draw lines one pixel wide and place pixels.
 In this case we would
 probably choose PIL as we need only work directly in our chosen png image, and there is no worry about changing the image format or